dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/attached-properties-overview.md

 ### Attached Property Implementation in WPF

-In [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)], most of the UI-related attached properties on WPF types are implemented as dependency properties.
+In Windows Presentation Foundation (WPF), most of the UI-related attached properties on WPF types are implemented as dependency properties.
 Attached properties are a XAML concept, whereas dependency properties are a WPF concept.
 Because WPF attached properties are dependency properties, they support dependency property concepts such as property metadata, and default values from that property metadata.

 ## How Attached Properties Are Used by the Owning Type <a name="howused"></a>